Rastafari: Growing visibility: 1950–1969

-Rastafari's main appeal was among the lower classes of Jamaican society.
+Rastafari's main appeal was among Jamaica's lower classes.
 For its first thirty years, Rastafari was in a conflictual relationship with the Jamaican authorities.
 Jamaica's Rastas expressed contempt for many aspects of the island's society, viewing the government, police, bureaucracy, professional classes, and established churches as instruments of Babylon.
 Relations between practitioners and the police were strained, with Rastas often being arrested for cannabis possession.
-During the 1950s the movement grew rapidly in Jamaica itself and also spread to other Caribbean islands, the United States, and the United Kingdom.
+During the 1950s the movement grew rapidly in Jamaica and also spread to other Caribbean islands, the United States, and the United Kingdom.

 In the 1940s and 1950s, a more militant brand of Rastafari emerged.
-The vanguard of this was the House of Youth Black Faith, a group whose members were largely based in West Kingston.
-Backlash against the Rastas grew after a practitioner of the religion allegedly killed a woman in 1957.
-In March 1958, the first Rastafarian Universal Convention was held in the settlement of Back-o-Wall, Kingston.
+The vanguard of this was the House of Youth Black Faith, a group largely based in West Kingston.
+Backlash against the Rastas grew after a practitioner allegedly killed a woman in 1957.
+In March 1958, the first Rastafarian Universal Convention was held in Back-o-Wall, Kingston.
 Following the event, militant Rastas unsuccessfully tried to capture the city in the name of Haile Selassie.
 Later that year they tried again in Spanish Town.
-The increasing militancy of some Rastas resulted in growing alarm about the religion in Jamaica.
-According to Cashmore, the Rastas became "folk devils" in Jamaican society.
+The increasing militancy of some Rastas resulted in growing alarm; according to Cashmore, the Rastas became "folk devils" in Jamaican society.

 In 1959, the self-declared prophet and founder of the African Reform Church, Claudius Henry, sold thousands of tickets to Afro-Jamaicans, including many Rastas, for passage on a ship that he claimed would take them to Africa.
 The ship never arrived and Henry was charged with fraud.
 In 1960 he was sentenced to six years imprisonment for conspiring to overthrow the government.
 Henry's son was accused of being part of a paramilitary cell and executed, confirming public fears about Rasta violence.
 One of the most prominent clashes between Rastas and law enforcement was the Coral Gardens incident of 1963, in which an initial skirmish between police and Rastas resulted in several deaths and led to a larger roundup of practitioners.
 Clamping down on the Rasta movement, in 1964 the island's government implemented tougher laws surrounding cannabis use.